 Grilled Lobster with Cilantro-Chile Butter

-- 4 oz. unsalted butter, softened
+- 8 tbsp.
+(4 oz.) unsalted butter, softened

-- 3 tbsp. minced cilantro
+- 3 tbsp. finely chopped cilantro

-- 2 (2-lb.) live lobsters
+- Two 2-lb. live lobsters

-- 1⁄4 cup extra-virgin olive oil
+- ¼ cups extra-virgin olive oil

-- Kosher salt and freshly ground black pepper, to taste
+- Kosher salt and freshly ground black pepper

 Using a heavy cleaver, split each lobster in half lengthwise through its head and tail.
 Scoop out and discard the yellow-green innards and cut off the claws.
-Transfer the lobster halves, shell side down, to a baking sheet; crack the lobster claws and transfer them to the baking sheet.
-Drizzle lobster halves and claws with oil and season with salt and pepper.
+Transfer the lobster halves, shell side down, to a baking sheet.
+Using the dull side of the cleaver, crack the claws and transfer them to the baking sheet.
+Generously drizzle the lobster halves and claws with olive oil and season lightly with salt and black pepper.

 Heat a grill or grill pan to medium-high heat.
 Place the lobster halves (flesh-side-down) and claws on the grill and cook for 5 minutes.
 Turn over the lobster pieces and spread each with some of the cilantro-chile butter; continue cooking until the shells are bright red and the tail meat is just cooked through, about 3 minutes.
 Serve hot, with lime wedges for squeezing.